Hjaltesorgenfrei/Vulkanologi/README.md

   - [ ] Current memory usage is crazy, figure out what is causing that.
     - Around 349mb for 'lost_empire-RGB.png'.
     - Compression is needed, probably KTX.
+    - It can be added by following the information in <https://github.com/KhronosGroup/Vulkan-Samples/blob/main/third_party/CMakeLists.txt>
   - [x] Textures are uploaded multiple times.
 - [x] Add wireframe mode which can be switched to.
 - [ ] Change from using a single primary command buffer to multiple secondary command buffers